 - Begin thinking about buying a home or condo.
 Determine your wish list and preferred neighborhood.
 However, recognize that you are unlikely to find the perfect home – compromise will be necessary.

-- Consult with a mortgage broker to find out how much you can afford.
+- Consult with a lender to find out how much you can afford.
 Unless you’re paying all in cash, you will need a mortgage.
-A mortgage broker will pre-approve you so that you know how much you can spend.
+A lender will pre-approve you so that you know how much you can spend.
 A pre-approval letter is necessary when making an offer on a home.
 Depending on the lender, pre-approval can be very quick and there is no cost for this.

 - Identify a real estate broker to help you with your search and process.
 You can search on-line for homes or have your broker conduct searches on your behalf.
 As a member of the Northwest Multiple Listing Service, I can arrange to take you to see almost any home you’d like to see – you don’t need to wait for the open house, and in fact, many homes do not have open houses or sell before the first open house.